Sauko22/Racing-Car/README.md

 # Racing Game
 This is the racing game/project of Pol Juan Santos(also known by Sauko).
-It's basically a F1 car and a circuit, just this.
-So please, enjoy :)
+Enjoy :)
 By the way, it's my first solo project, so don´t be so hush/mean with the critics.
 Thanks.

 ## Autor